 Licensed Insolvency Trustees will essentially mediate between you and your creditors to reach an agreement on the terms of your debt consolidation loan.
 This may offer some relief itself, knowing that financial experts like F.J.
 Zielski & Associates are helping you take control of your finances.
 Since creditors receive a better outcome from most alternative debt solutions versus bankruptcy, they are usually rather obliging.

 Arguably one of the biggest cons with a debt consolidation, however, is the possibility that doling out smaller payments to each creditor through your financial institution could extend the process of clearing your debt.
 On the other hand, for most people, it would be more appealing for a loan to take longer to pay off if it remains more affordable over the course of doing so.

 Furthermore, consumers who use a co-signer or collateral, or both, in their debt consolidation risk putting either, or both, in jeopardy if they happen to find themselves struggling with the loan.
 Unfortunately, this solution will not help individuals who fail to focus on developing and maintaining better money management skills and not contributing to their debt while trying to pay it off.

 A debt consolidation loan is ideal for individuals who have the actual means to afford paying off their loan to creditors, but have struggled to coordinate their income with their expenses and need help organizing their payments.
-Regardless of which option is best for you in the long run, seeking advice from a licensed insolvency trustee like F.J.
-Zielski & Associates to determine the appropriate debt solution is crucial for consumers who are financially struggling.
+Regardless of which option is best for you in the long run, seeking advice from a Licensed Insolvency Trustee like F.J.
+Zielski & Associates Inc. to determine the appropriate debt solution is crucial for consumers who are financially struggling.
 Contact one of our four locations to book your debt consolidation consultation!